-THE ARTIFICIAL MISALIGNMENT OF STATIC FORCES ON THE ANKLE JOINT OF SHOD FEET way to understand the fundamental difference between ankle stability in a shoe sole and when barefoot.
+THE ARTIFICIAL MISALIGNMENT OF STATIC FORCES ON THE ANKLE JOINT OF SHOD FEET

+Analyzing the opposing forces on the ankle joint when stationary is another excellent way to understand the fundamental difference between ankle stability in a shoe sole and when barefoot.
 This is physics at its simplest and most basic.